shahrier-antor/Heart_Disease_Patients/README.md

   6. Splitting the dataset into 80% training and 20% for testing.
 Adding random state and stratification
   7. Performing the training with Decision Tree Classifier
   8. Showing a tree diagram of the Decision Tree
-  9. Showing the Confusion Matrix, Classification report, and ROC-AUC.
+  9. Showing the Confusion Matrix, Classification report, and ROC-AUC